gr0uch/tapdance/README.md

 Exit the test by ending the process with a non-zero exit code.

+### tapdance.end()

+End the test, this is usually not needed except when the process can not exit normally.

 ## License

 This software is licensed under the [MIT License](//github.com/0x8890/tapdance/blob/master/LICENSE).